 Developed in the 2014-15 academic year, the UO's strategic framework focuses on four instutitional priorities, developed by more than 50 people from across campus.

-The Presidential Initiative in Data Science will bring together existing faculty and recruit new faculty across the UO’s schools and colleges to create new research and educational programs.
+The Presidential Science Initiative will bring together existing faculty and recruit new faculty across the UO’s schools and colleges to create new research and educational programs.